gbccccc/Auto-Turn-Based-Game/README.md

 ### Start the Game

-Download the release and you will see two jar file.
+Download the release and you will see two jar files.